 A trip has started as soon as the passenger is on board the means of transport.
 The passenger is to have a valid ticket upon boarding.
 This means that an electronic ticket must have been activated at this stage.
 A ticket bought on a cell phone gives access to boarding when the countdown on the mobile ticket application has started.

-A ticket is to be validated/registered upon boarding.
 Having valid means of payment is the passenger's responsibility upon buying a ticket.
 If travelling with a discounted ticket, the passenger must be able to prove the right to the discount.
 For instance, if you are travelling with a student ticket, you must be able to show a student ID.

 The passenger must have the ticket available throughout the trip, all the way to the point where the passenger has left the terminal area.
 The ticket must be shown to driver or ticket inspector upon request.